louisponet/blog/content/posts/icc_1_seqlock/index.md

 - `Producers` are never blocked
 - `Consumers` don't impact the `Producers` and themselves + adding more `Consumers` doesn't dramatically decrease performance

-Our implementation seems to be as good as it can be!
+our implementation seems to be as good as it can be!

-This concludes our deep dive into `SeqLocks` as this first technical blog post.
+We thus conclude our deep dive into `SeqLocks` here, also concluding this first technical blog post.
 We've laid the groundwork and have introduced some important concepts for the upcoming post on `Queues` and `SeqLockVectors` as Pt 2 on inter core communication.

 See you then!